GeorgeEliWilliams/Building-A-Ride-Sharing-App-With-7-AWS-Services/README.md

 ![select stage as dev and then deploy](https://github.com/GeorgeEliWilliams/Building-A-Ride-Sharing-App-With-7-AWS-Services/assets/103576454/98db7696-f242-4e07-9a50-850698bf234e)
 9. Copy the invoke url
 ![copy invoke url](https://github.com/GeorgeEliWilliams/Building-A-Ride-Sharing-App-With-7-AWS-Services/assets/103576454/8517a6cf-1059-4865-972a-1f0124553a80)
-10. Now we go back to codecommit inside the config.js file and update the involve url with the one we copied from our api and commit the change
+10. Now we go back to codecommit inside the config.js file and update the invoke url with the one we copied from our api and commit the change
 ![config js file updated](https://github.com/GeorgeEliWilliams/Building-A-Ride-Sharing-App-With-7-AWS-Services/assets/103576454/eef6479a-08c4-49bd-8c1c-7251696940f9) now to check if everything is working properly we go to our rides site and refresh after requesting your unicorn you can go check the dynamodb table to see if it was recorded.everything is working as it should